How do I set up a Turnitin Assignment for students to submit to?

 - If you only would like students to have one attempt to receive a report on their work once they upload their paper, choose immediately first report is final

 - If you would like students to have multiple attempts to receive reports on their work, choose immediately (can overwrite reports until due date).
 Please note that students can view their initial Originality Report, then revise and resubmit their work up to three times receiving an instant Originality Report; after three resubmissions have been made, the 24-hour generation time is restored.
 After three resubmissions, students should be reminded to wait until they receive an Originality Report before reuploading as this can delay the time it takes the generate the report (up to 24 hours).

 - If you would like all students to receive their Originality Reports at the same time, choose on due date.

-- As students are expected to use their Originality Reports as a form of feedback, it is important that you allow students to see Originality Reports.
-Therefore ensure this option is set to Yes.
+As students are expected to use their Originality Reports as a form of feedback, it is important that you allow students to see Originality Reports.
+Therefore ensure this option is selected.